kelseyhightower/kubernetes-cluster-federation/labs/07-federated-nginx-service.md

         }
 ```

-The follow command will create pods only in the `us-east1-b` and `us-central1-b` clusters
+The following command will create pods only in the `us-east1-b` and `us-central1-b` clusters

 ```
 kubectl create -f rs/nginx-us.yaml